 The Data Transformation Process

-- Data Mapping: During this phase, analysts perform data mapping to determine how individual fields are modified, mapped, filtered, joined, and aggregated.
-Data mapping is essential to many data processes, and one misstep can lead to incorrect analysis and ripple through your entire organization.
+- Data Mapping: During this phase, analysts determine how individual fields are modified, matched, filtered, joined, and aggregated.

 - Sending: The final step involves sending data to its target destination.
-The target might be a data warehouse or a database that handles both structured and unstructured data.
+The target might be a data warehouse or other database in a structured format.

 Data Transformation Types